FriendlyCaptcha/friendly-docs/docs/getting-started/verify.md

   "success": false,
   "error": {
-    "error_code": "bad_request", // Error code, see the table below for possible values "detail": "..." // Extra details, though this is mainly intended for Friendly Captcha staff },
+    "error_code": "bad_request", // Error code, see the table below for possible values "detail": "..." // Extra details (this is mainly intended for Friendly Captcha staff) },
 }